-The Bible is the most read book in the world, with over four billion copies sold.
+The Bible is the most read book in the world, with over 4 billion copies sold.
 But is there proof that anything in the holy book is true?
-The Bible covers well over a thousand years, and yet many doubt the historicity of the Bible.
-However, multiple recent archeological discoveries, such as proof of crucifixion and evidence for the Church of the Holy Sepulchre, provide physical evidence for many of the key events and individuals named in the Bible.
+The Bible covers well over a thousand years, yet many doubt the historicity of the Bible.
+However, multiple recent archaeological discoveries, such as proof of crucifixion and evidence for the Church of the Holy Sepulchre, provide physical evidence for many of the key events and individuals named in the Bible.

-Scholars continue to debate the reliability of the Bible, but with major archeological finds every year, it may only be a matter of time before we find physical proof for every biblical story.
+Scholars continue to debate the reliability of the Bible, but with major archaeological finds every year, it may only be a matter of time before we find physical proof for every biblical story.